Alban Towers: Building

-Alban Towers' exterior comprises Limestone Tracery, bas-relief panels and brick, and has much Gothic-inspired ornamentation, including arched balcony openings, gargoyles, and rising spirals on the roof.
+Alban Towers' exterior consists of Limestone Tracery, bas-relief panels and brick, and has much Gothic-inspired ornamentation including arched balcony openings, gargoyles, and rising spirals on the roof.
 The main entrance on Massachusetts Avenue features a crenelated porte-cochere with carved spandrels and corbel stones supporting its gothic arches.
 Also featured on the porte-cochere are eight carved heads, six male and two female.
 The heads include one of an aviator inspired by Charles A. Lindbergh's historic flight.

 The grand lobby is spacious and designed using Tudor ideals, featuring Tudor strapwork and plaster ceilings.
 The hallways (which are protected under historic preservation laws) are designed with a rough plaster finish, pointed arches, and sculptural plaster pilasters and brackets.
 Sculptured plaster arches and panels and friezes in the public corridors resemble the signs of the zodiac.

-Today, the building offers 229 units in the form of studio and one, two and three bedroom luxury apartments between 486 and 1521 sqft as rental properties.
+Today, the building has 229 units in the form of studio and one, two and three bedroom luxury apartments between 486 and 1521 sqft as rental properties.
 There are two indoor garages for the building's residents; attached and detached.
 The attached garage is incorporated into the building's basement level and accommodates a limited number of cars.
 The detached garage is located opposite the building on the building's access drive, and features two underground heated levels of parking spaces.
-Additionally, the detached garage serves as access to the private garages of a number of luxury townhouses — Alban Row — located above the garage on 38th Street.
+Additionally, the detached garage serves as access to the private garages of a number of luxury townhouses—Alban Row—located above the garage on 38th Street.

 The building includes a grand lobby, a party room, fitness center, swimming pool, conference center, business center and rooftop garden.

 Grounds

 An access drive runs behind the building from Cathedral Avenue to Garfield Street.
-Originally, a large park was located behind the building, but under the current ownership, it was scaled down into a nationally recognized butterfly garden, which was designed in coordination with the Washington Area Butterfly Club.
+Originally, a large park was located behind the building, but under the current ownership it was scaled down into a nationally recognized butterfly garden, which was designed in coordination with the Washington Area Butterfly Club.
 The purpose of the scaling down of the park was to provide land for the Alban Row townhouses, which were built to offset the costs of the expensive restoration of 1999–2001.